mendix/docs/content/howto/mobile/deploying-native-app.md

 ### 4.1 Signed Builds

-> For Android, If you do not intend to publish the app to the Play Store, this step can be skipped.
-For iOS, this step prepares an already installable *iOS App Store Package* (.ipa).
-Otherwise, a unsigned version of the app *(.xcarchive)* would be produced which would then need to be signed manually using Xcode in order to deploy on either a device or in the App Store.
+For Android, If you do not intend to publish the app to the Play Store, you can skip this section.
+For iOS, this step prepares an already installable *iOS App Store Package* (*.ipa*).
+Otherwise, an unsigned version of the app (*.xcarchive*) would be produced which would then need to be signed manually using Xcode in order to deploy on a device or in the App Store.

 To sign your app using App Center, do the following: